Creating rare, handcrafted letterpress books at Pegana Press since 2009.

 The edition features a newly commissioned frontispiece illustration by Robert H. Knox, famous for his Necromonicon Press editions.

 Strictly limited to 55 Hand numbered copies.
+SOLD OUT.

 The Empire of the Necromancers.
 Frontispiece by Robert H. Knox.

 Pegana Press 2017

 Artist, best known for Necronomicon Press, Crypt of Cthulhu, Hippocampus Press, et al..
 Specialties are Dark Fantasy/Horror and humor.
 Ink, oil, acrylic and sculpture are my media of choice.

 Semi-serious musician, currently at work on secret CD projects.